c3dprk/split-flap/arduino_esp8266/README.md

-makes the flaps flip without the original electronics. working prototype.
+### makes the flaps flip without the original electronics. working prototype.

-TODO: telnet and/or web support
 TODO: add electronics documentation

-TODO: code cleanup
+TODO: some css would be nice